 How We Chose the Best Fat Burners for Women

-Although they’re not quite as popular as, say, the best pre-workout supplements, fat burners are still pretty prevalent on supermarket supplement shelves.
-Using our supplement testing methodology, our team of experts combed through dozens of products to make sure you’re getting the best fat burners.
+Although they’re not quite as popular as, say, the best pre-workout supplements, fat burners for weight loss are still pretty prevalent on supermarket supplement shelves.
+Using our supplement testing methodology, our team of experts combed through dozens of products to make sure you’re getting the best fat burner for active women.

-- Dosage: Our team took a close look at the dosage of each ingredient in our recommended fat burners to ensure you’re getting clinically-effective doses.
+- Dosage: Our team (including our expert dietitian) took a close look at the dosage of each ingredient in our recommended fat burners to ensure you’re getting clinically-effective doses.
 We also prioritized products that don’t involve multiple doses per day.

 - Ingredients: Fat burners don’t always have the cleanest ingredients, so we chose products with transparent labels and clinically-tested ingredients.